 Now, let's consider a real-life example of metafield set usage.

-Let's say, you're using metafields to store products shipping details for the custom inventory management system: warehouse location ZIP, delivery notes, estimated delivery time and pick-up availability.
+Let's say, you're using metafields to store product shipping details for the custom inventory management system: warehouse location ZIP, delivery notes, estimated delivery time, and pick-up availability.

 Here are the technical details of these metafields:

-2) namespace: shipping_info , key: delivery_instructions, value_type: string, value: a short massage for the warehouse team
+2) namespace: shipping_info, key: delivery_instructions, value_type: string, value: a short message for the warehouse team

-To start with, you may want to navigate to the "Sets" section of our app's menu, select the desired resource type and hit the "Create set" button.
+To start with, navigate to the "Sets" section of our app's menu (1), select the desired resource type (2), and hit the "Create set" button (3):

 Next, the main settings window will appear: